knative/docs/install/Knative-with-GKE.md

       ```bash
       export PROJECT_ID=$(gcloud config get-value project)
       ```
+      Tip: Run `gcloud config get-value project` to view the ID of your default GCP project.

-   * Or, if you don't have an existing GCP project that you'd like to use, replace `my-knative-project` with your desired project ID.
-This variable will be used later to create your new GCP project.
+   * If you don't have an existing GCP project that you'd like to use, replace `my-knative-project` in the following command with your desired project ID.
+This variable is used later to create your new project ID in GCP.
 The project ID must be globally unique across all GCP projects.
       ```bash
       export PROJECT_ID=my-knative-project